 An ideal equivalent to A Levels is an Access to Higher Education Diploma.
 This is the perfect route for those who have been out of schooling a while.
 So it’s great for more mature students.
 An Access to HE Diploma, dependent on your final grade, can give you between 48 and 144 UCAS tariff points.
 Equivalent to 3 A Levels.

-You’ll understand the social factors impacting health, as well as gain an introduction to Psychology.
+Through an Access to midwifery course, you’ll understand the social factors impacting health, as well as gain an introduction to Psychology.
 And you will also learn about human nutrition and the digestive system.

-The Access to HE Diploma (Midwifery) is developed by industry experts.
-Which helps give you the skills and knowledge to qualify for a midwifery degree.
+The Access to HE Diploma (Midwifery) is developed by industry experts, which helps give you the skills and knowledge to qualify for a midwifery degree.
 Not only this, but it has also been designed to prepare you for the level of study required in university.